 PG&E Better Together Resilient Communities Grant Program

 Pacific Gas and Electric Company (PG&E) PG&E is offering a $1 million Better Together Resilient Communities grant program to help California communities better prepare for, withstand, and recover from extreme weather events and other risks related to climate change.
 PG&E will invest $1 million over five years – or $200,000 per year – in shareholder-funded grants.
-In 2018, PG&E is requesting grant proposals that will help communities prepare for increased frequency and severity of extreme heat events.
+In 2018, PG&E has requested grant proposals that will help communities prepare for increased frequency and severity of extreme heat events.
 Eligible projects include research, planning or demonstration projects that better prepare communities for a future with more extreme heat events.
-Applications are due by May 11, 2018

 In 2017, PG&E awarded $100,000 each to the University of California, Merced, and the Karuk Tribe of California for projects designed to help communities prevent and prepare for increasing wildfire risk through building healthy and resilient forests and watersheds.

 To be eligible, applicants must be a governmental organization, educational institution or 501(c)3 nonprofit organization.
 All applicants must include a local government within PG&E's service area (northern and central California) as a partner.

 Grant proposals are assessed according to the following criteria:

 Partnerships: the extent to which the proposal reflects a collaborative effort among multiple organizations

 Replicability: the extent to which the proposal identifies how others can learn from and adopt the resulting strategies and solutions

 Assistance to disadvantaged communities: the extent to which the proposal addresses the identified needs of frontline communities

 Measurable impact: the extent to which the proposal includes practical, measurable and innovative ways to address community needs and climate risks